-Now things are changing a little, but the family still has a very important role in the everyday life of Italians.
+Now things are changing a little, but the family still has a very important role in everyday life of Italians.

 With it being so important, you should know how to name it.
 So here’s how to say family in Italian and how to call all the various family members.